-In VMDC 3.0.1, it is possible to define and deploy all previously defined VMDC consumer models.
+In release VMDC 3.0, it is possible to define and deploy all previously defined VMDC consumer models.
 FabricPath does not impose limitations on this aspect of design.
-However, for validation purposes, VMDC 3.0.1 (like 3.0) focused on the Palladium model, which was introduced in VMDC 2.1 and is further refined in VMDC 3.0.1 to fit the needs of private cloud deployments.
+However, for validation purposes, VMDC 3.0 focuses on the Palladium model, which was introduced in VMDC 2.1 and is further refined in VMDC 3.0 to fit the needs of private cloud deployments.
 Figure 2-6 shows a single tenant modified Palladium-type container.
-A key difference between VMDC 3.0 and VMDC 2.1 is in the details of the public zone implementation: in VMDC 3.0.1, a single public default VRF is shared across all tenants, as opposed to employing dedicated VRFs per tenant.
+A key difference from VMDC 2.1 is in the details of the public zone implementation: in VMDC 3.0 a single public default VRF is shared across all tenants, as opposed to employing dedicated VRFs per tenant.
 The default VRF is part of the global routing table.

-Figure 2-6
+Figure 2-6 VI